 Blog

-Weather Insurance for Golf Tournaments – Traditional Rain Insurance Doesn’t Make the Cut
+Weather Insurance for Golf Tournaments – Traditional Rain Insurance May Not Always Make the Cut

 Like many events that take place outdoors, inclement weather can ruin and even cancel a golf tournament.
 However, golf tournaments have their own set of weather issues regarding the type and timing of weather events.
 To address these issues, there are a variety of customizable insurance policies available to those planning golf tournaments: Event Cancellation Insurance Adverse weather may merely make tournament play less enjoyable, or it can interrupt play for a matter of hours, a full day, or [...]